 You can register any number of objects for notification, but very large notify sets can degrade system performance.
-GemStone can handle thousands of objects - for a single session or across all sessions - without significant impact.
+GemStone can handle thousands of objects without significant impact.
 Beyond that, test whether the response times are acceptable for your application.

-If performance is a problem, you can set up a more formal system of change recording:
+If performance is a problem, you can set up a different system of change recording: